jwmullally/iscsi-target-ramdisk/README.md

   * Tested on: Debian 11, Ubuntu 22.04, Fedora 36, Fedora Silverblue 36 and Arch Linux 2022.06.01.

+* Also verified to work with: Windows 10

 * BIOS/UEFI PXE Boot.

 * Disable SecureBoot (see TODO below).